Part of our build your own financial plan series

 For debt, write down the balance, the interest rate, and the minimum payment.
 Log it on our debt management worksheet (PDF).

 Rank your debts in order of size or interest rate.
 Then decide how to tackle it.

 Snowball method: Focus on paying down the account with the smallest balance first.
-Keep making minimum payments on other debts, of course.
-Once the first is paid, move onto the next debt with the lowest balance.
+Keep making minimum payments on other debts.
+Once the first is paid, move on to the next debt with the lowest balance.
 This might be the right method if you’re motivated by seeing smaller balances disappear.

 Higher interest rate method: Focus on debt with the highest interest rate first.
 Once you pay one, work on the one with the next highest interest rate.
 Continue making minimum payments on other debt.
 If you want to pay less over the life of your loans, this might be the method for you.

-“I advocate for paying your higher interest rate first.
-It generally gives you more long-term purchasing power,” Winston says.
-“But ultimately, you should do what works best for you.
+“When you pay off a higher interest rate debt, it generally gives you more long-term purchasing power,” Winston says.
+“But ultimately, do what works best for you.
 The key is that no matter which method you choose, pick one and stay focused on it.”